RedHatInsights/insights-ansible-playbook-verifier/SPECIFICATION.md

 ## Unicode

-The reference Python 2.7 implementation ignores all non-ASCII characters, and unicode is only supported when it is run with Python 3.
+The reference Python 2.7 implementation ignores all non-ASCII characters, and Unicode is only supported when it is run with Python 3.

 If the playbook targets systems which verify the playbooks using the reference Python 2 implementation, characters outside of ASCII range MUST NOT be used.